aditishraq/End-To-End-Spotify-ETL-Pipeline/README.md

 # End-To-End-Spotify-ETL-Pipeline

-In this project, I've successfully implemented an ETL pipeline for Spotify data, leveraging the power of Snowflake and AWS services.
-The process begins with Python, which interfaces with the Spotify API to extract the raw data.
-This data is then efficiently transferred to an AWS S3 bucket through the utilization of Lambda functions.
-Following this, another Lambda function takes charge, applying the necessary transformations to the data, subsequently storing the transformed dataset back into an S3 bucket.
+An ETL pipeline for Spotify data was developed.
+It begins with Python interacting with the Spotify API to get the data.
+The data is then moved to an AWS S3 bucket using Lambda functions.
+Another Lambda function transforms the data before putting it back in the S3 bucket.

-Now, we're poised to advance to the next pivotal phase - data loading into our robust data warehouse via Snowflake.
-To streamline this process, we'll employ Snowpipe, a powerful tool that facilitates the seamless flow of data into Snowflake, enhancing efficiency and real-time availability.
+Now, the next step is loading the data into Snowflake, a data warehouse.
+Snowpipe, a tool that helps move data into Snowflake quickly, will be used to streamline this process.

-Overall, this project embodies a well-orchestrated symphony of technologies, culminating in a dynamic and efficient ETL pipeline.
+Overall, this project combines various technologies to create an efficient process for managing Spotify data.
 ![alt text](https://github.com/battaprikshit/Spotify-ETL-Pipeline-using-Snowflake/blob/main/spotify_screenshots/Architecture_ETL.jpg)

 ## Prerequisites